1 hour 20 min (19 tracks)

 Seconds, minutes, hours, and days; weeks and months; and then years.
 This is the slow, relentless march of time.
 Without pause and apology it continues to move forward.

-Most of it is spent at work; most of it is spent trying to keep ahead of bills, of the costs of living—correction, the costs of dying—and, trying to save for a future that is yet to come.
+Most of it is spent trying to keep ahead of bills, of the costs of living—correction, the costs of dying—and trying to save for a future that is yet to come.

-But that is no way to live, in fear of time, in fear of each passing second, or each fleeting hour.
-Inevitability is not to be feared; it is to be embraced as a friend, as a worthy and challenging adversary.
-It is to be greeted politely, with respect, but not undue deference.
+But that is no way to live, in fear of each passing second or fleeting hour.
+Inevitability should be embraced like an old friend.
+It has to be faced as a worthy and challenging adversary.
+It needs to be greeted politely, with respect, but not undue reference.

-Hence why, sometimes, it is necessary to let time fly on while you escape the daily constrictions of life and enjoy the small moments.
-The sunshine, the breeze, the beach, the soft sand—the small moments when you can look up at the sky and realise all that glitters is, indeed, quite good.
+And, sometimes, it is necessary to let time fly on while you escape the daily constrictions of life and enjoy the small moments.
+The sunshine, the breeze, the beach, the soft sand—the moments when you can look up at the sky and realise all that glitters is, indeed, quite good.